The China War

-The China War, subtitled "Sino-Soviet Conflict in the 1980s", is a board wargame published by Simulations Publications Inc. (SPI) in 1979 that simulates three hypothetical conflicts in the 1980s that involve China.
+The China War: Sino-Soviet Conflict in the 1980s, or simply The China War, is a board wargame published by Simulations Publications Inc. in 1979 that simulates three hypothetical conflicts in the 1980s that involve China.

-Description
+Background

 The China War is a two-player board wargame in which one player controls Chinese forces and the other player controls the forces opposing China, which vary from scenario to scenario.

-With 200 counters and 12 pages of rules, The China Wars complexity was rated as 3 out of 5 by critic Nicky Palmer.